rscherrer/brachypode/doc/SETUP.md

 ### Configure CMake

-Our setup uses the following `CMakeLists.txt` configuration file:
+Our setup uses the following `CMakeLists.txt` configuration file.
+Make sure to have it saved in the root directory of the repository.

 ```cmake
 # CMakeLists.txt